EvansWinner/awesome-line-editors/README.md

 # I can't be bothered to watch the videos, or I still don't get the point

-Yeah, ok, fair enough.
+Yeah, OK, fair enough.
 For most people there is zero reason to be interested in line editors.
 For what it's worth, here is how I came to appreciate them.

 ## First, distraction-free -- hey, a bird!